Explorer Hotel

 The Explorer Hotel is located on 49th Avenue in Yellowknife, Northwest Territories, Canada.
 It is an eight-storey-tall modernist concrete structure built in the mid-1970s.
 Located on a high outcrop of ground overlooking downtown, it is one of the tallest buildings in the city, and claims to be the largest hotel in Northern Canada; it has also been described as the city's best and grandest.
 It is owned and operated by Nunastar Properties.

-Members of three generations of the Canadian Royal Family—Queen Elizabeth II and Prince Philip, Prince Charles, and Prince William and his wife Duchess Catherine—have stayed at the Explorer on their visits to Yellowknife; it is also a popular destination for tourists who come to the city to see the northern lights.
+Members of three generations of the Canadian Royal Family—Queen Elizabeth II and Prince Philip, Prince Charles, and Prince William and his wife Catherine, Duchess of Cambridge—have stayed at the Explorer on their visits to Yellowknife; it is also a popular destination for tourists who come to the city to see the northern lights.
 Before the territory's Legislative Assembly had its own building, it often met in the hotel's conference rooms.
 It underwent renovations in the 1990s, a small expansion in 2008, and in late 2015 the city granted permits for a larger expansion, even as a competing hotel project has been planned for a neighbouring property.